|ADAIR COUNTY HIGH SCHOOL|

 After using iCEV’s certification platform for only one year, Adair County is already seeing results.
 During the 2016-17 school year, Adair County had 40 students earn an industry certification through iCEV.

-Adair County has dramatically increased their career-ready success rates because students are more driven to earn a tangible certification as opposed to simply passing a test.
+Adair County has dramatically increased its career-ready success rates because students are more driven to earn a tangible certification as opposed to simply passing a test.
 In fact, many of Hancock’s students are putting their skills to use in jobs they’ve gained from earning a certification.

 “I have several students who are now working for local veterinarians and livestock operations as a direct result of their receiving the Elanco Fundamentals of Animal Science Certification,” Hancock said.